 Am I the best at it?
 Certainly not.
-I know tons of people that are better at putting into practice what I know in theory, but I’ll do my best to share with you what I’ve found works for me and what I see working for others.
+I know tons of people that are way better at putting into practice what I know in theory, but today, I’ll share with you what I’ve found works for me and what I see working for others.

 We have one life (as far as we know) and we have the opportunity to architect it how ever we see fit.

 And as a musician, we’re luckier than the rest.
 We have music.

 We get to connect with the mysterious creative world of music on a daily basis if we so choose to.
 But it’s difficult.
 Our time only allows for so much.
 Life pulls us in ten different directions all at once.

 How can we accomplish what we desire?
 How can we get to where we want to go?

 It all has to do with your goals—

 - How we think about them and frame them in our mind

 - How we go about achieving them

 Welcome to goal setting 101 for the jazz musician…